By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 12. Compact Bathtub Solutions

-Good news for anyone who doesn’t want to do without a bathtub despite having a small bathroom!
+Good news for anyone who doesn’t want to live without a bathtub despite having a small bathroom!

 Even though a bathtub may not be the most cost-effective solution for small bathrooms, it can be a worthwhile one-off investment that you can enjoy for a long time.